DIVD-NL/web-csirt/_posts/20-6-2022-FD-SmarterTrack.md

 *Input image 4*
 *Input image 5*

 # Description: When authenticated as administrator or other operator, it is possible to upload files in the app data folder and perform a path traversal to overwrite the systemsetting.xml file located in the app_data/Config folder.
-Any other file within the app data folder is also possible to overwrite.
+Any other file within the app data folder is also possible to overwrite, this is possible due to a DOS vulnerability.

 - CVE: CVE-2022-24387
 - Case: DIVD-2021-00029